unavi-xyz/wired-protocol/identity/README.md

 ## Authentication

-Authentication is handled using the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) standard, which allows us to sign arbitrary data with an Ethereum private key.
+Authentication is handled using the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) standard, which allows the user to sign arbitrary data with an Ethereum private key.
 This is done by creating a message, hashing it, and signing the hash with the private key.
 The signature is then sent to the server, which can verify the signature using the public key.